Periodic localized traveling waves in the two-dimensional suspension bridge equation: Introduction

 \begin{theorem} For $c=1.1$ and $L=(50,40)$, there exists a solution $\hat{u}$ to \eqref{eq:SBeq} with boundary conditions \eqref{eq:SBBC} such that $\|\hat{u} - \bar{u}\|_\infty \leq 4\cdot10^{-8}$, where $\bar{u}$ is the numerical approximation visualized in Figure \ref{fig:examplesol}.
 The finitely many non-vanishing Fourier-cosine coefficients of $\bar{u}$ can be found in the code at~\cite{github}. \end{theorem}

-We argue that, by comparing the size of the error bound in Theorem~\ref{thm:examplesol} with (the amplitude of) the graph of $\bar{u}$ in Figure~\ref{fig:examplesol}, we can convincingly claim that the solution $\hat{u}$ describes a traveling pattern that is \emph{localized} in space (as well as periodic in the $X_1$-direction).
+We argue that, by comparing the size of the error bound in Theorem~\ref{thm:examplesol} with (the amplitude of) the graph of $\bar{u}$ in Figure~\ref{fig:examplesol}, we can convincingly claim that the solution $\hat{u}$ describes a traveling pattern that localized in space on a fundamental domain (as well as periodic in the $X_1$-direction).
+Concerning regularity of the solution, although Theorem~\ref{thm:examplesol} provides an error estimate in terms of the supremum norm only, it follows immediately from the proof method that the solution $\hat{u}$ is real-analytic.

 We prove this theorem using a computer-assisted proof (CAP).
 The use of CAPs for rigorously verifying numerical simulations of dynamical systems has seen tremendous growth during the last decades.
 To ensure rigor of the computer calculations that are part of the proof, interval arithmetic is used (see e.g.~\cite{moore}).
 Examples of existence theorems for solutions to elliptic PDEs using computer-assisted means can be found in \cite{Nakao,Plum}, which mark some of the earliest instances of CAPs for PDEs.
 The developed techniques were part of the foundation for later studies on CAPs for PDEs described in \cite{Breuer2000,Oishi,Takayasu}.
 For periodic patterns such as the ones studied in this paper, Fourier transformations are a natural tool.
 This bring us in a setting where a Newton-Kantorovich type theorem can be applied, which is a standard tool when constructing CAPs for PDEs and beyond (e.g.~\cite{intro_breden2,intro_breden,intro_hungria,intro_reinhardt,intro_berg2,intro_berg3}).
 One of the Newton-Kantorovich approaches is known as the radii polynomial approach \cite{radii_Day}, which we follow in this paper.
 We note that a different powerful computer-assisted technique for finding periodic orbits in time is to use rigorous integration of the infinite dimensional flow combined with a topological argument (e.g.~\cite{ArioliKoch, Piotr2004}).
 More extensive overviews of CAPs for PDEs can be found in the book \cite{BookOverviewCAP} and the survey article \cite{gomez_overview}.